BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 - ##### GPU with MKL support build

-  If you wish to deploy the training work-flow in **GPU with MKL support** mode, please write the following command from the repository's root directory
+  If you wish to deploy the training work-flow in **GPU with Intel MKL** mode, please write the following command from the repository's root directory

   ```sh
   docker-compose -f build/build_gpu_mkl.yml build